Program: M.M., Music

 3. Culminating Experience

-MUS 698 (listed in the core requirements above) includes a comprehensive examination:
+MUS 698 (listed in the core requirements above) includes an oral comprehensive review:

-Each graduate student in the Department of Music is required to pass a comprehensive oral examination.
-The comprehensive examination committee, consisting of the student’s major professor and at least one additional faculty member, will administer the examination.
-The examination will be created and scheduled by the student’s major professor in consultation with the area coordinator, and it will cover the student’s major field of study.
+Each graduate student in the Department of Music is required to pass an oral comprehensive review that allows the committee to evaluate their artistic abilities and research skills.
+The graduate project committee, consisting of the student’s major professor and at least one additional faculty member, will administer the oral comprehensive review.
+The oral review will be created and scheduled by the student’s major professor in consultation with the area coordinator, and it will cover the student’s major field of study.

-If the examination is not attempted or passed, the student will receive an RP (report in progress) in MUS 698, and may attempt the examination again during any of the subsequent three semesters.
+If the oral comprehensive review is not attempted or passed, the student will receive an RP (report in progress) in MUS 698, and may attempt the oral review again during any of the subsequent three semesters.

-Students may not take the comprehensive examination more than twice.
-Failure of the second attempt of the comprehensive examination will result in the student’s disqualification from the graduate program.
+Students may not take the oral review more than twice.
+Failure of the second attempt of the oral review will result in the student’s disqualification from the graduate program.

 Total Units Required for the M.M.
 Degree: 30